Dunimark/Terry/README.md

 # Terry

-Terry is a Discord Bot made with the discord.py API.
+Terry is a Discord Bot made with the discord.py libary.

 # Requirements